 • How much does this course cost?
 Tuition is $397.
 Your tuition fee helps support Wisdom’s nonprofit mission so we can create more amazing courses for you!

 • What does the course involve?
 Each lesson includes about an hour of video lecture, a PDF reading, and a short quiz.
-Each week you can watch the video, read the reading, take the quiz, and then join in the forum discussion.
+For each lesson, you can watch the video, read the reading, take the quiz, and then join in the forum discussion.
 We recommend setting aside 2-4 hours a week, or more if possible.

 • Will I lose access?
-No, you will retain access even after the last lesson has been released so you can return to the teachings whenever you like!
+No, you will retain access so you can return to the teachings whenever you like!

 • Will I lose access?
-Materials will remain available to enrolled students after the end date.
+Materials will remain available to enrolled students.

 Your Course Includes